 Illinois Social Work Licensing Requirements

-Illinois is a promising state for future social workers.
-With a growing population of nearly 13 million, this state needs more social workers to provide services to residents.1 Among all states, Illinois has the fifth-highest number of child, family, and school social workers and the third-highest number of social workers classified as “other.”2,3 Only California and New York have more people working in this field of social work.3
+Illinois is a promising state for social workers.
+With a growing population of nearly 13 million, this state needs more social workers to provide services to residents.1 Among all states, Illinois has the third-highest number of social workers classified as “other” (e.g., those not in the major fields of child, family, school, healthcare, or mental health and substance abuse social work), with only California and New York having more people employed in this subfield of social work.3

 Each state regulates the profession and licenses social workers differently.
 The Illinois Department of Financial and Professional Regulation (IDFPR) is responsible for setting standards for the licensing of social workers in the state.
 Below is more information about becoming a social worker in Illinois.